What is Mental Health First Aid?

 Meet a few of our clients/speaking & teaching engagements:

 Amazon, St. Lawrence College, Queen's University, Parents for Children's Mental Health, A.D.H.D.
-Support Group Kingston Chapter, Public Health, Workplace Safety & Prevention Services, United Way, School Boards, and so many more!
+Support Group Kingston Chapter, Public Health, Pathways to Independence, Workplace Safety & Prevention Services, United Way, School Boards, and so many more!

-We offer 2-4 hour workshops and seminars aimed at increasing awareness and reducing stigma around mental health, increasing resilience and coping skills, and understanding of mental health and illness.
+Members of our team are active practicing mental health specialists.
+We are skilled at bringing mental health information to life through sharing of knowledge, expertise, experience and contact-based education.
+We offer 1-4 hour workshops and seminars aimed at increasing awareness and reducing stigma around mental health, increasing resilience and coping skills, and understanding of mental health and illness.

 We are available for public speaking engagements.

-For any of our services, please contact us.
-We look forward to supporting you and your team to be healthy, effective, productive and happy.
+For any of our services, please contact us at link below We look forward to supporting you and your team to be healthy, effective, productive and happy.

 WHAT PEOPLE ARE SAYING